 The Midwest is made of:

-Most of this region is flat states with eastern forests, prairies, and an enormous expanse of steppes (shortgrass prairies), but filled still with pockets of quirky and diverse history.
+Most of this region is flat with some forests, prairies, and an enormous expanse of steppes (shortgrass prairies), but filled still with pockets of quirky and diverse history.

 The spectacular snow-covered Rockies offer hiking, rafting, excellent skiing, deserts, and some large cities.
 The Rocky Mountain States are made of: